 Well a dream that we have been trying to demonstrate and implement lately.
 The outcome is two papers.
-In the first one, “Mashing up Your Web-Enabled Home” (Bibtex for references is here), presented at Touch The Web 2010 we especially look at the requirements for a home mashups and propose an early framework on which mashup editors can be easily built.
-We also illustrate the use of the framework and guidelines by means of two concrete mashup editors, one built upon the nice Clickscript mashup tool, one built on Android that let’s you manage the energy consumption of your home from your smart-phone.
+In the first one, “Mashing up Your Web-Enabled Home”, presented at Touch The Web 2010 we especially look at the requirements for a home mashups and propose an early framework on which mashup editors can be easily built.
+We also illustrate the use of the framework and guidelines by means of two concrete mashup editors, one, WoT-a-Mashup built upon the nice Clickscript mashup tool, one built on Android that let’s you manage the energy consumption of your home from your smart-phone.
 More in the paper, enjoy the slides below:

-In the second one, “Embedding Internet Technology for Home Automation” (Bibtex for references is here, co-authored with Matthias Kovatch and Markus Weiss), we look a bit more at the alternatives.
+In the second one, “Embedding Internet Technology for Home Automation“, co-authored with Matthias Kovatch and Markus Weiss), we look a bit more at the alternatives.
 What are the limitations/advantages of the Web of Things when applied to the home environment, in particular when considering a RESTful Architecture on top of IPV6.
 How does it compare with technologies traditionally used in home environments such as X10 or EIB/KNX.